kazhala/InquirerPy/README.md

 ### OS

-Leveraging `prompt_toolkit`, `InquirerPy` works cross platform for all OS.
+Leveraging [prompt_toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit), `InquirerPy` works cross platform for all OS.
 Although Unix platform may have a better experience than Windows.

 ### Python